BertrandHustle/WordSearch/WordSearch.md

 	}

 List of steps in plain English:
-1. Define grid
+1. Define puzzle
-2. Define height of grid
+2. Define height of puzzle
-3. Set height of grid
+3. Set height of puzzle
-4. Define width of grid
+4. Define width of puzzle
-5. Set width of grid
+5. Set width of puzzle
-6. Draw left wall of grid (by height)
+6. Draw left wall of puzzle (by height)
-7. Draw bottom wall of grid (by width)
+7. Draw bottom wall of puzzle (by width)
-8. Draw right wall of grid (by height)
+8. Draw right wall of puzzle (by height)
-9. Draw top wall of grid (by width)
+9. Draw top wall of puzzle (by width)
-10. Draw vertical lines inside of grid (by width, e.g. if width is 6 then draw 6 evenly-spaced vertical lines.
+10. Draw vertical lines inside of puzzle (by width, e.g. if width is 6 then draw 6 evenly-spaced vertical lines.
-11. Draw horizontal lines inside of grid (by height, e.g. if height is 6 then draw 6 evenly-spaced horizontal lines.
+11. Draw horizontal lines inside of puzzle (by height, e.g. if height is 6 then draw 6 evenly-spaced horizontal lines.
 12. Define number of words in puzzle
 13. Set number of words in puzzle